 Posted on April 11th, 2021

-Occurring when a person is frequently exposed to a toxic substance, neurotoxicity affects the normal activity of the nervous system.
+When a person is frequently exposed to a toxic substance, neurotoxicity affects the normal activity of the nervous system.
 People who were stationed at military bases on which PFAS were present are at high risk of coming to struggle with neurotoxicity.
 However, this diagnosis is very challenging to assign.

-Neurotoxicity causes great damage to the brain or to the peripheral nervous system, as the toxic agent the person was exposed to eventually alters the activity of the nervous system by disrupting or killing the nerves.
-Because nerves are essential for transmitting and processing information in the brain, as well as in other areas of the nervous system, individuals with neurotoxicity will experience significant distress in their everyday life.
+Neurotoxicity causes great damage to the brain or the peripheral nervous system.
+The person exposed to the toxic agent eventually alters the nervous system's activity by disrupting or killing the nerves.
+Because nerves are essential for transmitting and processing information in the brain and other areas of the nervous system, individuals with neurotoxicity will experience significant distress in their everyday lives.
 Some of the most common substances that can be neurotoxic to humans are radiation, heavy metals such as mercury and lead, pesticides, industrial and cleaning solvents, certain food additives, and formaldehyde.

 The main source of PFAS on military bases is the use of aqueous film-forming foam, commonly known as AFFF, by firefighters and trainees.
-While very effective in extinguishing jet fuel and petroleum fires, this fire suppressant inevitably releases PFAS in the environment, where they persist, since they are forever chemicals.
+While very effective in extinguishing jet fuel and petroleum fires, this fire suppressant inevitably releases PFAS in the environment, where they persist since they are forever chemicals.

 Defined as the poisoning of the brain and the nervous system, neurotoxicity is a known effect of exposure to a wide range of toxic chemicals.
-However, doctors often fail to recognize it, which makes assigning a correct diagnosis very difficult for the injured person.
+However, doctors often fail to recognize it, making assigning a correct diagnosis very difficult for the injured person.
 Usually, people with neurotoxicity experience a confusing array of symptoms and have no medical diagnosis assigned.

 The chemicals that cause neurotoxicity are known as neurotoxins.
 Depending on the profile of the neurotoxin, it will cause damage to certain portions or specific cellular elements of the nervous system.
-The response of the body to neurotoxins highly depends on factors such as the neurotransmitter affected, the cellular membrane integrity, and the presence of detoxifying mechanisms.
+The body's response to neurotoxins highly depends on factors such as the neurotransmitter affected, the cellular membrane integrity, and the presence of detoxifying mechanisms.

 Most of the symptoms of neurotoxicity can be documented, but not in the way most people may think.
 The ability of a person to think, perceive, control emotions, plan, and manage their life can diminish significantly without anything being visible to a radiologist or neurologist on MRI or CT scans.
 For this reason, the most reliable way to assess brain function in people with neurotoxicity is through a neuropsychological evaluation.

-Furthermore, people with neurotoxicity may experience multi-organ system malfunction, lower or upper respiratory problems, such as chronic sinus problems, multiple chemical sensitivity, liver or kidney problems, and fibromyalgia or other pain disorders.?If you were stationed at one or multiple military bases contaminated with PFAS and experience some of the above symptoms, please seek medical attention as soon as possible, as you may have developed neurotoxicity due to toxic exposure.
+Furthermore, people with neurotoxicity may experience multi-organ system malfunction, lower or upper respiratory problems, chronic sinus problems, multiple chemical sensitivity, liver or kidney problems, and fibromyalgia or other pain disorders.?If you were stationed at one or multiple military bases contaminated with PFAS and experienced some of the above symptoms, please seek medical attention as soon as possible, as you may have developed neurotoxicity due to toxic exposure.

 If you suspect you developed neurotoxicity as a consequence of exposure to toxic agents in the military, there are several ways in which you can gather pertinent evidence of your diagnosis.
 These are the steps you should follow if you believe you struggle with neurotoxicity:

 According to the Environmental Protection Agency, there are more than 700 military sites where PFAS are currently lurking.
 Nonetheless, not all of these military sites are military bases where people are stationed.
-The following are the most heavily contaminated military bases in the country and if you were stationed at one of them, we strongly advise you to keep a close eye on your health:
+The following are the most heavily contaminated military bases in the country, and if you were stationed at one of them, we strongly advise you to keep a close eye on your health: